learn-co-students/houston-se-042020/30-dance-rader-practice-challenge/README.md

 Today you'll be building an app for viewing and editing dancers.
 You will be using a local API and building out the frontend for our app, Dance Rader.

+## Group 1 Review
+Your JS code is in index.js.
+You'll need to comment out index2.js in the HTML and uncomment your JS file to run it.

+## Group 2 Review
+Your JS code is in index2.js.
+You'll need to comment out index.js in the HTML and uncomment your JS file to run it.

 ## Testing

 This practice code challenge includes a test suite.
 Keep in mind that the actual code challenge will not include a test suite.
 To get the most out of this, manually test your code as you would during a code challenge.
 After you've completed the Core Deliverables and are satisfied with your progress, run the tests for the Core Deliverables.
 Do the same for the Advanced Deliverables.